This is my story…

 Whilst working at the 12 Apostles hotel and spa I had saved enough money for a deposit towards my 4-year national diploma in Public Relations Management at Cape Peninsula University Of Technology.
 It was a challenging journey, studying part-time and working long hours in the hospitality industry.
 I am so grateful I had an amazing manager who had supported me.
 I was laser focused on achieving my goals.
 But I had known in my heart and soul that my hard work and dedication would pay off long term.

 As fate would have it, I had met radio and television celebrity Natalie Becker.
 We had connected deeply around topics that were dear to both of us.
 I was interviewed on her radio show called Winning Women.
 I had pinched myself this was the same radio show I would listen to every morning on my way to work.
 I had visualised myself speaking in front of a microphone, my dream had come true.
-I had known instinctively as ten-year-old girl, performing and entertaining the church congregation on stage during Sunday school activities that I was home in front of an audience.
+I had known instinctively as a ten-year-old girl, reading scriptures and performing in church stage plays that I was home in front of an audience.
+My hairbrush had finally become a real life microphone, how amazing!
+I have always felt my vocation and calling in my bones as a child.

-In November 2005 I had met my Australian husband who was working in a senior role for United Nations, we had moved to Eritrea in Ethiopia before moving to Australia in 2008.
+In November 2005 I had met my Australian husband who was working in a senior role for United Nations, we had moved to Eritrea in Ethiopia before moving to Australia.

 We had our son in May 2008.
 I had so many changes happening all at once, moving to a new country, getting married, starting my new job and becoming a proud mother all at once.
 I have an enormous respect for my mental, emotional and physical health.
 There are challenges in one’s life that will push you to the brink of exhaustion.
 However, I believe that we have the power within us to continue to create the life we want no matter the external factors that challenge our growth and evolution.

-With all of these significant changes happening in my life I continued to fulfil my dream in using my voice in radio (our team had won a prestigious radio award for our show), creating my own television show Her Untold Story aired on a community television station, (making history as the first all female crew), podcasting and chatting with guest from all walks of life, public speaking and launching my own communications business Desmore Media in 2019.
+With all of these significant changes happening in my life I continued to fulfil my dream of using my voice to empower, inspire and entertain people.
+Using media platforms including radio, online content creation, creating my own television show Her Untold Story airing on a community television station, (making history as the first all female crew), podcasting and chatting with guest from all walks of life, public speaking and launching my own communications business, Desmore Media in 2019.
+In 2021 I had graduated with my Certificate IV in Business Management.
+When we honour and empower ourselves by making choices that encourage us to learn, grow and expand, we become limitless beings with endless potential.

 I believe that we hold the key to writing our own story, we get to decide how our story ends…